wvwwvwwv/scalable-concurrent-containers/README.md

 # SCC: Scalable Concurrent Containers

 SCC offers scalable concurrent containers written in the Rust language.
-The data structures in SCC assume to be used by a database management software running on a server, ane therefore they may not efficiently work with a small set of data.
+The data structures in SCC are meant to be used by database management software running on a server, ane therefore they may not efficiently work with a small set of data.

 - [scc::HashMap](#hashmap)
 - [scc::TreeIndex](#treeindex)